foreswing/Project6/README.md

 12. Write a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
 13. Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.
 14. When complete - all of your tests should pass.
+15. Wrote a test that ensures all feed category URLs exactly match the items listed in the feed menu.
+16. Wrote a test that ensures all feed category names exactly match the items listed in the feed menu.
+17. Wrote a test that ensure that the initial loadFeed() entry is not null.